Neil Nitin Mukesh: 2007–2010: Debut and breakthrough

-2011–present: Recent work
+2011–present: Later career

 The following year Mukesh starred in Vishal Bhardwaj's 7 Khoon Maaf, a black comedy-drama (based on Ruskin Bond's short story Susanna's Seven Husbands) featuring Priyanka Chopra as a woman who murders her seven husbands in an unending quest for love.
 The actor was cast as Chopra's first husband, Major Edwin Rodriques, an arrogant, jealous and possessive army officer who lost a leg in Punjab's Operation Blue Star in 1984.
 The film premiered at the 61st Berlin Film Festival; it was a commercial failure, receiving mixed reviews from critics, but Mukesh's performance was praised.
 Nikhat Kazmi wrote that he "excelled as the brute."

 In 2012, Mukesh starred in Abbas–Mustan's Players as part of an ensemble cast including Abhishek Bachchan, Sonam Kapoor, Bipasha Basu and Bobby Deol.
 The film was a remake of the 2003 Hollywood heist thriller The Italian Job; it was also a commercial failure, receiving mixed to negative reviews from critics (as did Mukesh's performance).
 Subhash K Jha said he "brings a mean menacing tone to the villainy."
 And according to Rediff.com's Sukanya Verma, Mukesh "mistakes sinister for superficial, resulting in a truly phony performance."

 In 2013, Mukesh worked in three films, though all were commercially unsuccessful.
 His first release was Bejoy Nambiar's action-drama David, in which he played a gangster whose boss controls the Asian community in 1970's London.
 The actor said his character's dual personality appealed to him: "Here was this hardcore, extremely violent gangster and on the other hand, my director wanted me to show the emotional and romantic side to him too."
 The film received mixed reviews, but Mukesh's performance was critically acclaimed.
 Writing for The Times of India, Madhureeta Mukherjee described it as "restrained and powerful" and CNN-IBN's Rajeev Masand said that Mukesh is "nicely understated".